karmab/metal3-demo/lab0.md

 - rook
 - istio/knative

-This lab doesn't require previous Kni experience.
+This lab doesn't require previous Metal3 experience.

 We will use a dedicated